TheHive-Project/CortexDocs/installation/install-guide.md

 ```

 #### Docker in docker (docker-ception)
-You can also run docker service inside Cortex container, a docker in a docker with `--start-docker` parameter:
+You can also run docker service inside Cortex container, a docker in a docker with `--start-docker` parameter.
+The container must be run in privileged mode.
 ```
-docker run thehiveproject/cortex:3.1.0-0.3RC1 --start-docker
+docker run --privileged thehiveproject/cortex:3.1.0-0.3RC1 --start-docker
 ```
 In this case you don't need to bind job directory.